-The transition period includes the last 3 weeks before calving and the first 3 weeks after calving.
+The transition period includes the last three weeks before calving and the first three weeks after calving.
 At this time, the cow can face huge challenges and changes, as well as increasing nutritional requirements.

-Far off dry period I Fresh/early lactation -60 days -2 da VS Calv - 21 ays
+Far-off dry period Fresh/early lactation

+-60 21 2 21

+days ays C dalving ays